 - What are the implications or impacts of student-, school-, and community-led climate responses for the educational system in Aotearoa New Zealand?

 - What might education look like in Aotearoa New Zealand, if climate change mitigation and adaptation were factored into policy and practice across the system?

-In 2019 we asked principals and teachers questions about climate change and sustainability questions in the 2019 NZCER National Survey of primary and intermediate schools (link to report at the bottom of the page)
+In 2019 we asked principals and teachers questions about climate change and sustainability questions in the 2019 NZCER National Survey of primary and intermediate schools.

-In 2020 we surveyed teachers and leaders from a sample of secondary and composite schools about whole-school and classroom climate and sustainability practices (link to report at bottom of the page).
+In 2020 we surveyed teachers and leaders from a sample of secondary and composite schools about whole-school and classroom climate and sustainability practices.

 Rachel Bolstad wrote an article for NZ Principal Magazine, "Climate change - what can schools do?"
 March 2020, volume 35, number 1, pp. 24-28.
 To read the article click here.